Chart Color Schemes

 Altona has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-AreaSearch has identified 23 projects that could impact the area, with key ones being Maidstone Street Level Crossing Removal (Altona), Level Crossing Removal - Maidstone Street Altona, Altona / Racecourse Road Ford Crossing Rebuild, and Altona Pier Redevelopment.
-The following list provides details on those most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total, 23 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include the Maidstone Street Level Crossing Removal (Altona), Level Crossing Removal - Maidstone Street Altona, Altona / Racecourse Road Ford Crossing Rebuild, and Altona Pier Redevelopment, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.